- Cancer Information

-Palliative care unit or hospice: what are the benefits?
+- Palliative care unit or hospice: what are the benefits?

-- A warm and comfortable physical environment.
+- Offers a welcoming and comfortable physical environment.

-- Focus is on quality not length of life.
+- Focus is on quality, not length, of life.

 - Allows the patient and their family and friends to focus on being together.